siiftun1857/istrolid-magnux-documents/modifiers.md

 When Orbs released from their pods, they will target enemies and change their launch direction.

-## orb_overshoot
+## orb_defects
 > tags: gameplayImpact
 > groups: vanilla_defects
-> info: Orbs from Orb launcher can overshoot an extremely long range.
+> info: Orbs from Orb launcher have random stage time and can overshoot an extremely long range.

 Make overshoot range of Orbs extended by bullet speed mods.
+The time of orb released from their pod become random.

 ## no_overshoot
 > tags: gameplayImpact